wp-plugins/flyzoo/readme.txt

 = How do I go online and chat with my users? =

-Just do the following:

-1. Go on your website, locate the Flyzoo Live Chat widget on the bottom of the screen
+1. Go on your website, locate the Chat widget at the bottom of the screen
 2. Click on MENU
-3. A window will show up, click on "Welcome, Guest (number) - Log in to change your name!"
+3. Click on "Login or signup" and enter the e-mail and password you used to join Flyzoo!

 = What is the Verification Process and why do I have to run it? =

-By running the verification process we can verify that you are the owner of the domain, thus we can allow you to perform administrative tasks from the widget (like ban users and remove messages from the chatrooms, for instance).
+By running the verification process we can verify that you are the owner of the domain, thus we can allow you to perform administrative tasks, like ban users and remove messages from chat rooms.

 = What if can't verify my website? =

-Please verify that your widget is on home page (root) of your site!
+Please check that your chat widget is on the home page (root) of your site, that your site is reachable and NOT in maintenance mode.
 Reach us on [Flyzoo Live Chat Support>>](http://www.flyzoo.co/support), we'll help you to fix verification issues.

 = How do I recover/change my password? =